 These Modules underwent a preliminary evaluation as a component of a University of Wisconsin-Madison Science Education Graduate Seminar.
-Participating science educators are piloting the Venus Express curriculum modules in their classrooms during the current school year.
+Participating science educators are piloting the Venus Exploration curriculum modules in their classrooms during the current school year.
 The science teachers were especially positive about the use of authentic Venus data from a current mission for classroom usage.
-Their additional feedback will be used for planned revisions in 2009 with follow-up visits planned in February 2009.
+Their feedback was used for revisions in 2009 with follow-up visits in February 2009.

 The “Unsolved Mysteries of Venus” curriculum has been presented in several teacher professional development workshops and is currently being piloted in participating schools.
 Please contact us if you are interested in a teacher workshop for your school or district.